All UK troops to withdraw from Ukraine as Russia could invade ‘at no notice’

 But UK defence minister James Heappey insisted that there will be no British troops in the country in the case of an invasion.

 “All of them will be withdrawn,” he told BBC Radio 4’s Today programme.
-“There will be no British troops in Ukraine if there is to be a conflict there.”
+“There will be no British troops in Ukraine if there is to be a conflict there.

 “They will be leaving over the course of the weekend.”